-Student teaching is divided into two semester-long experiences: Phase I and Phase II Student Teaching.
+Student teaching is divided into two semester-long experiences: Phase I and Phase II/III Student Teaching.

 Download: Student Teaching Handbook (pdf)